EndPointCorp/end-point-blog/2017/05/30/recognizing-handwritten-digits-quick.html.md

 ### Taking the Kaggle challenge

 We’ll take the “digits recognition” challenge as presented in Kaggle.
 It is an online platform with challenges for data scientists.
 Most of the challenges have their prizes expressed in real money to win.
-Some of them are there to help us out in our journey on learning data science techniques — so is the “digits recognition” contest.
+Some of them are there to help us out in our journey on learning data science techniques—​so is the “digits recognition” contest.

 ### The challenge